 Above: A group of 14 Irish Volunteer Soldiers being marched under British armed guard westwards on Bachelors Walk approaching the Happeny bridge on the north side of the Liffey Quays most likely on their way to Richmond Barracks in Inchicore.
-Over 3,000 men and women were arrested in connection with the rebellion or rounded up in the aftermath as Republican sympathisers, and processed through Richmond Barracks with over 2400 being deported from Richmond Barracks to British Prisons.
+Over 3,000 men and women were arrested in connection with the rebellion or rounded up in the aftermath as Republican sympathisers, and processed through Richmond Barracks to British Prisons.
 Below: adverts from James Connolly's socialist newspaper 'The Worker's Republic'